Meet at Pamplona station

 We will come across many little villages and towns of which the most interesting are Sarria, Barbadelo, Ferreiros and Portomarín.
 We will see the lovely the convent of "La Magdalena” originally founded as a Pilgrim's hospital in the 13th century.
 Other interesting places on our way include the church of "Santiago de Barbadelo" with its impressive architecture, the Romanesque portico at the church of Ferreiros and we will reach the legendary 100 km marker!

-We will sleep in Sarria
+Night in Sarria

 Portomarín - Palas de Rei